LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/class-platforms.rst

 Repl.it
 =======
 `Repl.it <https://repl.it>`_ is an online code editor.
-For this class Repl.it will serve two purposes.
+For this class repl.it will serve two purposes.

 Repl.it Account Creation
 ------------------------
 Creating a repl.it account is covered in :ref:`Chapter 2 <create-replit-account>`.
-Students will register for the Repl.it Classroom as part of an assignment in Canvas.
+Students will register for the repl.it Classroom as part of an assignment in canvas.

 Standard Repl.it
 ----------------
 Standard repl.it is an online code editor for various languages.
 Coders collaborate by sharing repl.it URLs.

-Standard Repl.it is used for:
+Standard repl.it is used for:

 * Publicly sharing code examples and starter code
 * A place to practice new concepts by writing and running code